PHQ-9: Applications

 The National Institute for Health and Clinical Excellence endorsed the PHQ-9 for measuring depression severity and responsiveness to treatment in adults in a primary care setting.
 The Behavioral Risk Factor Surveillance Survey (BRFSS), the National Health and Nutrition Examination Survey, the Medical Expenditure Panel Survey, the National Epidemiologic Survey on Alcohol and Related Conditions, the Medicare Health Support program, and the Millennium Cohort Study use the full PHQ-9 or a shortened form of it.
 The Veterans Administration, Department of Defense, and Kaiser Permanente adopted the PHQ-9 as a standard measure for depression screening.
 The PHQ-9 is also the most commonly used depression measure in the United Kingdom's National Health Service, which requires providers to use a depression screening instrument when treating depression.

 Studies found the PHQ-9 is also useful for screening for depression in psychiatric clinics.
 Researchers have used the PHQ-9 to study the mental health of patients with diabetes, HIV-AIDS, chronic pain, arthritis, fibromyalgia, epilepsy, and substance abuse.
 It also is used in studies involving patients with physical disabilities as well as older adults, students, and adolescents.
 The PHQ-9 has been extensively used in research investigating the relationship between burnout and depression.
 The instrument is available in over 30 languages and may be valid for use in different ethnic groups.
 Pfizer owns the copyright of the PHQ-9 and allows it to be accessed for free.

+PHQ-9 distribution from a representative US sample

+The following table shows the PHQ-9 item responses from the National Health and Nutrition Examination Survey(NHANES) of 2015–2016.
+The item responses for all nine items shows a similar pattern, with the frequencies being the highest for “not at all,” decreasing from “not at all” to “more than half the days,” and being the lowest for “more than half the days” or “nearly every day.”